scarela/secretestadisticas_xls-csv/README.md

 # Baseball Game Statistics CSV Generator

-This Streamlit app allows you to upload a baseball game statistics `.xls` file and generates two CSV files:
+This project provides both a Streamlit web app and a CLI tool to process baseball game statistics from a `.xls` file and generate two CSV files:
 - **Visitor CSV**: Combines 'VisitorBatting' and 'VisitorPitching' sheets
 - **Home CSV**: Combines 'HomeBatting' and 'HomePitching' sheets

 ## Features
-- Upload a `.xls` file with the required sheets
+- Upload or process a `.xls` file with the required sheets
-- Download the processed CSVs for visitor and home teams
+- Download or generate the processed CSVs for visitor and home teams
 - Handles padding and formatting as required for downstream processing
+- Automated tests and GitHub Actions integration

 ## How to Use

+### Streamlit Web App
-1. Deploy this app on [Streamlit Cloud](https://streamlit.io/cloud) or run locally with `streamlit run pa.py`.
+1. Deploy this app on [Streamlit Cloud](https://streamlit.io/cloud) or run locally with:
+    ```sh
+    streamlit run streamlit_app.py
+    ```
 2. Upload your `.xls` file containing the sheets:
     - VisitorBatting
     - VisitorPitching